NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 The goal of this exercise is to make you familiar with Nubank's general service infrastructure and how it integrates with data infrastructure specific technology.
 Your task is to build a Nubank microservice to serve data from the dataset you produced in _part I_: ["Creating a dataset"](dataset-exercise.md).

 Here you can find one possible solution.
-But avoid peaking, you should be able to do the exercise by yourself (with help of other nubankers).
+But avoid peeking, you should be able to do the exercise by yourself (with help of other nubankers).

  **TODO - Creating the Service**